Causal Machine Learning: A Survey and Open Problems: Graphical Causal Models

 Your hypothesis - an \quo{if} statement in which the \quo{if} portion is unrealized - is a \emph{counterfactual} statement.
 It incorporates the factual data ($D$ was non-zero on that day) and an intervention (setting $D$ to $0$), in which parts of the environment remain unchanged ($T, R$).
 Thereby, it paves the way to comparing two outcomes under the same conditions, differing only in one aspect.

 To formalize a counterfactual statement, we must go beyond just the do-operator.
-For example, suppose that on that day, we observed slipperiness $s$, time of year $t$, rain $r$, and wetness $w$.
-Then, simply writing $p(s \mid \doo(d), s, t, r)$ leads to a clash between the hypothetical slipperiness and the actual slipperiness observed \cite{causal_primer}.
+For example, suppose that on that day, we observed slipperiness $s$, time of year $t$, and rain amount $r$.
+Then, simply writing $p(s \mid \doo(d), s, t, r)$ leads to a clash between the hypothetical slipperiness and the actual slipperiness observed \citep{causal_primer}.

 One way to clarify the distinction is to label the two outcomes of interests - the factual and counterfactual - with different subscripts.
-We denote the actual slipperiness by $S$ and the counterfactual slipperiness under the intervention $D=d$ by $S_{d}$, such that our estimand becomes $p(s_{d} \mid s_0, t, r)$.
+We denote the actual slipperiness by $s_0$ and the counterfactual slipperiness under the intervention $D=d^{\prime}$ by $S_{d}^{\prime}$, such that our estimand becomes $p(s_{d}^{\prime} \mid s_0, t, r, d)$.

-This notation is convenient to express our quantity of interest but does not operationalize the estimation of it.
+This notation is convenient for expressing our quantity of interest but does not operationalize the estimation of it.
 We require \emph{Structural Causal Models} (SCMs) to do the latter.
 We will introduce these in \Cref{sec:scm} and conclude the current one with two more examples of counterfactuals.